Synthetixio/synthetix/docs/contracts/FeePool.md

 To compute this, for each period from oldest to newest, find the [latest issuance event this account performed before the close of this period](FeePoolState.md#applicableissuancedata), and use it to derive the owed [fees and rewards](#_feesandrewardsfromperiod) for that period.

+Note that a single issuance event can result in fees accruing for several fee periods, if the issuer does not claim their fees in one or more periods.

 Periods where the user has already withdrawn since that period closed are skipped, producing `[0,0]` entries.

 !!! bug "Zero Fees Remaining Check"